 A 10 person Invitation Committee of nationally recognized new play professionals were each asked to submit 5 names of established or up-and-coming playwrights with the condition that of those five at least three must identify as either a female, a person of color, a member of the LGBTQ community, a resident of the Pacific Northwest, or any intersection thereof.
 In the end, 50 playwrights were invited to submit a one page proposal for an unwritten play.

 Following a blind, highly competitive reviewal process, Seattle Public Theater narrowed the proposals down to five finalists.
 Finalists then submitted their full proposals for consideration in early 2017, and in March Seattle Public Theater announced the Emerald Prize's inaugural winner: Aurin Squire.

-Squire will be awarded $10,000 to write his play, which receives a developmental workshop, a series of staged readings, and is also considered under option for a full production as part of our 2018-19 Season.
+Squire was awarded $10,000 to write his play, which received a developmental workshop, a series of staged readings, and was considered under option for a full production as part of our 2018-19 Season.

 We are pleased to present our first Emerald Prize Award Winning Production, the world premiere of: